 - To be aware and respectful of other photographers, non-photographers, hikers, etc that are sharing the same space.

--To recognize my physical limitations and of those travelling with me, to not put anyone in danger and always make safety a priority.
+-To recognize my physical limitations and those travelling with me, to not put anyone in danger and always make safety a priority.